Key Takeaways

 College accreditation ensures high-quality programs for students—taught by highly qualified faculty who have the academic freedom to pursue knowledge without political or other interference—so that students don’t pay tens of thousands of dollars for worthless degrees.

 Authorized by the federal government, these accreditors are essential to college operations: if a college isn’t accredited, it can’t get federal funds.
 But the process has become a point of contention on both sides of the political aisle.
 While progressives argue that accreditors are “too lax, letting low-quality programs off the hook, Republicans bristle at the restrictions altogether,” Inside Higher Ed notes.
-Many have championed for-profit colleges that have run afoul of accreditors.
+In fact, many of those Republicans have championed for-profit colleges that have run afoul of accreditors.

 Under Project 2025, instead of the current system of independent, nonpartisan accreditors, states could create their own, more politically pliable accreditors.